buildstar-online/cloud-init-generator/README.md

 # Cloud-Init Generator (cigen)

 Cigen is a small bash script that will populate a templated Cloud-Init `user-data` file using [envsubst](https://linux.die.net/man/1/envsubst).
+A small selection of templates for use with Cigen are maintained at [cigen-community-templates](https://github.com/cloudymax/cigen-community-templates).

 ## Options